University of North Alabama

-The University of North Alabama (UNA) is a public university in Florence, Alabama.
-It is the state's oldest public university.
+The University of North Alabama (UNA) is a public university in Florence, Alabama, United States.
+It is the state's oldest university.
 Occupying a 130 acre campus in a residential section of Florence, UNA is located within a four-city area that also includes Tuscumbia, Sheffield and Muscle Shoals.
 The four cities compose a metropolitan area with a combined population of 140,000 people.

-The University of North Alabama was founded as LaGrange College in 1830.
+The University of North Alabama was one of about 180 "normal schools" founded by state governments in the 19th century to train teachers for the rapidly growing public common schools.
+Some closed but most steadily expanded their role and became state colleges in the early 20th century and state universities in the late 20th century.
+It was founded as LaGrange College in 1830.
 It was reestablished in 1872 as the first state-supported teachers college south of the Ohio River.
 A year later, it became one of the nation's first coeducational colleges.

 History

-LaGrange College opened on January 11, 1830, in a mountain hamlet a few miles south of Leighton in northeast Colbert County, Alabama.
-LaGrange means "The Barn" in French.
-Twenty-one local college trustees were listed in Acts of Alabama, Eleventh Annual Session.

-The town of LaGrange and its college were sacked and burned by Union troops in 1863.
-But by then, however, the college had moved north across the Tennessee River to Florence.
-The section of Franklin County containing LaGrange Mountain is now Colbert County.
-LaGrange College, which became Florence Wesleyan University in 1855, is now the University of North Alabama.

-LaGrange College arose from the idea offered at a November 28, 1826 meeting of the Tennessee Conference of the Methodist Episcopal Church to establish a college which would not be "religious or theological".
-By January 1829, the selection of Lawrence Hill on LaGrange Mountain was made for the site of the school.

-A year later, LaGrange College opened to students of all denominations in two three-story brick buildings.
+UNA's earliest predecessor was LaGrange College, which arose from the idea offered at an 1826 meeting of the Tennessee Conference of the Methodist Episcopal Church to establish a college which would not be "religious or theological".
+By January 1829, the selection of Lawrence Hill on LaGrange Mountain, about 15 miles south of Florence, was made for the site of the school, and the college opened on January 11, 1830, to students of all denominations in two three-story brick buildings.

-The Rev. Robert Paine was the first president.
-The North Carolina native was also the professor of moral science and belles lettres and taught geography and mineralogy.
-He was assisted by two other professors.
-The first board of trustees had a total of 50 members, including two Native Americans, a Choctaw politician and a Cherokee leader.
-In 1830, Turner Saunders, a native of Virginia, was the first president of the board of trustees.
-Saunders' mansion, built around 1826, still stands in Lawrence County.
-Among the many distant trustees was John Coffee of Florence, friend of Andrew Jackson.
-Among the local trustees was Henry Stuart Foote of Tuscumbia, who would move to Mississippi and defeat Jefferson Davis in the 1850 Governor's election.